Child Custody and visitation in Attorney Beverly Hills & Los Angeles, California

-Whether you’re in Beverly Hills, or anywhere in Southern California, contact us to schedule an appointment for your free consultation, or contact us online, regarding your family law matter, and determine how we may be able to assist you.
+Whether you’re in Beverly Hills, or anywhere in Southern California, contact our Beverly Hills & Los Angeles family law attorney to schedule an appointment for your free consultation, or contact us online, regarding your family law matter, and determine how we may be able to assist you.

 Child Custody & Visitation: Questions & Answers

 My partner and I live in different countries, and we have a child together.
 Which state controls our child custody case?